JonathanBuchh/buchh.org/_posts/2021-10-06-burglarsguide.md

 ---
-title: Book - A Burglar's Guide to the City by Geoff Manaugh
+title: A Burglar's Guide to the City Book Review
-description: Notes on A Burglar's Guide to the City by Geoff Manaugh
+description: Thoughts on A Burglar's Guide to the City by Geoff Manaugh
 permalink: burglarsguide
 ---
 <img src="/images/burglarsguide.webp" alt="A Burglar's Guide by Geoff Manaugh" style="height:200px;width:auto">